Can I use my land as a down payment on a construction loan?

 Access and Services: Proximity to employment, schools, shopping, and emergency services affects both value and lender comfort.

-Situations Where Land Equity May Not Work
+What Are Situations Where Land Equity May Not Work?

 While using land as a down payment works for most construction scenarios, certain situations present challenges: